What does Paris mean?

 Displayed below is the baby name popularity of Paris for boys.
 Paris reached its peak rank of #592 in the U.S. in 1991, but is not ranked at the moment.
 (2014 Birth Statistics)

-Displayed below is a comparison of the popularity of the boy name Paris and corresponding names.
-The only other popular varying form of Paris ranked in the Top 1000 is Parrish.
-Adoption of these boy names was at its most widespread in the year 1991 and has become much less since, with the version Paris becoming less in vogue.
+Displayed below is a comparison of the popularity of Paris and corresponding names.
+Parrish is the only other popular varying form of Paris ranked in the Top 1000.
+Adoption of these boy names was at its most widespread in 1991 (usage of 0.204%) and has become much less since, with the version Paris becoming less in vogue.
 (2014 Birth Statistics)